 West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

-Saturday's contest at WVU Coliseum has the No. 10 Texas Longhorns (14-1) matching up with the No. 24 West Virginia Mountaineers (13-0) at 2:00 PM (on January 6).
-Our computer prediction projects a win for Texas by a score of 73-68, who is slightly favored by our model.
+Saturday's game features the No. 10 Texas Longhorns (14-1) and the No. 24 West Virginia Mountaineers (13-0) clashing at WVU Coliseum (on January 6) at 2:00 PM.
+This matchup, according to our computer prediction, will result in a 73-68 victory for Texas, who is slightly favored based on our model.

-The Mountaineers head into this contest on the heels of a 68-53 victory over Cincinnati on Wednesday.
+The Mountaineers are coming off of a 68-53 win against Cincinnati in their last game on Wednesday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!